The Executive Remuneration Review: USA

 Since 2011, large public companies have been required to submit their pay decisions for senior executives to an advisory, non-binding vote of shareholders.
 Shareholders are permitted to decide on the frequency of these votes.
 At most companies, they occur annually.

 In recent years, the outsized influence of proxy advisory firms has resulted in enhanced scrutiny by regulators.
 In late 2018, the SEC hosted a roundtable discussion on the role and influence of such firms, and in August 2019, the SEC issued guidance clarifying the applicability of the proxy rules to voting advice provided by proxy advisory firms, and the responsibility of investment advisers in exercising their proxy voting responsibilities, including in connection with the retention of a proxy advisory firm.
-Following the release of this guidance, in November 2019, the SEC proposed amendments to its rules regarding proxy advisory firms,23 and ultimately issued final rules in July 2020.24 The final rules codify the SEC's view that proxy voting advice, as currently provided by proxy advisory firms, constitutes a solicitation for purposes of the US proxy rules.
+Following the release of this guidance, in November 2019, the SEC proposed amendments to its rules regarding proxy advisory firms,25 and ultimately issued final rules in July 2020.26 The final rules codify the SEC's view that proxy voting advice, as currently provided by proxy advisory firms, constitutes a solicitation for purposes of the US proxy rules.
 However, the final rule provides that proxy advisory firms would qualify for an exemption from the proxy solicitation requirements if: (1) the proxy advisory firm discloses any material conflicts of interest in its proxy voting advice or in an electronic medium used to deliver such advice; and (2) the proxy advisory firm adopts and publicly discloses written policies and procedures reasonably designed to ensure that (a) companies that are the subject of the voting advice are able to obtain such advice at or prior to the time when the advice is disseminated to the proxy advisory firm's clients; and (b) the proxy advisory firm provides its clients with a mechanism by which they can reasonably be expected to become aware of any written statements made by the company that is the subject of such advice prior to the company's annual meeting of shareholders.
 The final rule provides two safe harbours for proxy advisory firms with respect to the written policies and procedures requirement described above, and clarifies that proxy advisory firms do not need to comply with such requirement if their proxy voting advice is based on a custom policy or if such advice is provided as to a non-exempt solicitation regarding certain merger and acquisition transactions or contested matters.
 The final rule also modifies the SEC's existing rule prohibiting any proxy solicitation from containing false or misleading statements in order to provide examples of when material omissions in proxy voting advice could be considered misleading.
-The final rule will become effective 60 days after its publication in the Federal Register, but proxy advisory firms will not be required to comply with the exemption requirements until 1 December 2021.
+Following the 2020 election and subsequent change in administration, in June 2021, the SEC chair directed the SEC staff to consider whether to recommend that the SEC revisit its 2020 codification of the definition of 'solicitation' as including proxy voting advice, as well as the related guidance.
+As a result, the SEC will not be recommending enforcement action while additional regulatory action is under consideration, though the rules still technically remain in effect.

 It is standard in the United States for public companies to agree to indemnify their senior executives for legal claims that may be made against them that arise from their employment, usually unless an executive has engaged in misconduct or gross negligence.
 Such litigation is not uncommon.
 In addition, many executive employment agreements provide supplementary indemnification rights and protections to executives, including, for example, the right of the executive to have the company pay the executive's legal fees in disputing any such claim as they are incurred.